Depth of field: Factors affecting depth of field

 Note that $M_T = -\frac{f}{u - f}$ is the transverse magnification which is the ratio of the lateral image size to the lateral subject size.

 Image sensor size affects DOF in counterintuitive ways.
 Because the circle of confusion is directly tied to the sensor size, decreasing the size of the sensor while holding focal length and aperture constant will decrease the depth of field (by the crop factor).
 The resulting image will also have a different field of view.
-If, however, the focal length is altered to maintain the original field of view, while holding the aperture constant, the DOF will remain constant.
+If, however, the focal length is altered to maintain the original field of view, while holding the aperture constant, the DOF will increase inversely proportional to the circle of confusion.

 Effect of lens aperture

 For a given subject framing and camera position, the DOF is controlled by the lens aperture diameter, which is usually specified as the f-number (the ratio of lens focal length to aperture diameter).
 Reducing the aperture diameter (increasing the f-number) increases the DOF because only the light travelling at shallower angles passes through the aperture so only cones of rays with shallower angles reach the image plane.
 In other words, the circles of confusion are reduced or increasing the DOF.

 For a given size of the subject's image in the focal plane, the same f-number on any focal length lens will give the same depth of field.
 This is evident from the above DOF equation by noting that the ratio u/f is constant for constant image size.
 For example, if the focal length is doubled, the subject distance is also doubled to keep the subject image size the same.
 This observation contrasts with the common notion that "focal length is twice as important to defocus as f/stop", which applies to a constant subject distance, as opposed to constant image size.

 Motion pictures make limited use of aperture control; to produce a consistent image quality from shot to shot, cinematographers usually choose a single aperture setting for interiors (e.g., scenes inside a building) and another for exteriors (e.g., scenes in an area outside a building), and adjust exposure through the use of camera filters or light levels.
 Aperture settings are adjusted more frequently in still photography, where variations in depth of field are used to produce a variety of special effects.

 Depth of field for different values of aperture using 50 mm objective lens and full-frame DSLR camera.
 Focus point is on the first blocks column.